Domza64/mcstatus-website/README.md

-# mcstatus-website
+# Domza's MC Server status website

-Website for displaying status of my minecraft server
+This is a website for displaying status and in future updates history of my MC server uptime and active players...